anaclumos/extracranial/posts/2022-09-02-brane/en.md

 Of course, international businesspeople reacted to replicate this outside of China.
-Snap tries to create [Snap Mini](https://developers.snap.com/en-US/minis), and Line tries to implement [Line Mini App](https://developers.line.biz/en/services/line-mini-app/).
+Snap tries to create [Snap Mini](https://developers.snap.com/en-US/minis), and Line tries to implement [Line Mini App](https://developers.line.biz/en/services/line-Mini App/).

-Karrot, a Korean Unicorn company having 60% of Korean citizen as their user base, also wants to replicate this on the Korean market.
+Karrot, a Korean Unicorn company having 60% of Korean citizen as their user base, also wants to become a Super App and create a Mini App environment.
-More information on the Mini App system is out of scope of this post; please refer to Google's in-depth review on Mini Apps.
+More information on the Mini App system is out of scope of this post; please refer to [Google's in-depth review](https://web.dev/Mini Apps/) on Mini Apps.

 <Admonition type="note" title="So far" icon="💡">

-- Karrot wants to make a Mini App environment.
 - Mini App is easy to make (web-like developer experience) while having powerful business effects (app-like user experience).
-- Karrot thinks Mini App as the moonshot for overtaking Kakao — the omnipotent Korean app that every Korean uses.
+- Karrot wants their internal and external partners to provide service through the Mini App inside the Karrot App.
+- Karrot thinks all Super Apps will want to make a Mini App System, and there will be repeated work and fragmented developer experience if all the Super App make their own Mini App system.
 - **Goal**.
 Figure out a Mini App Model that will succeed in Korea, Japan, United States, United Kingdom, etc (Karrot's business regions)

 </Admonition>

 ## Background 1.
 For an abundunt Mini App ecosystem

-The previously mentioned BAT have created [their proprietary languages and browsers](https://web.dev/mini-app-markup-styling-and-scripting/)를 which are seemingly inspired by the web.
+The previously mentioned BAT have created [their proprietary languages and browsers](https://web.dev/Mini App-markup-styling-and-scripting/)를 which are seemingly inspired by the web.
 Those three companies possess immense platform power;
 they can ask whatever they want to the developers.